 Stellarium is a planetarium software.
-It can render a realistic projection of the sky in real time, as well as any time in the past or the future, with relatively good accuracy.
+It can render a realistic projection of the sky in real-time and any time in the past or the future, with relatively good accuracy.
 Stellarium is free software and costs nothing to download.
-It is freely available for all the major desktop operating system.
-There is a version for mobile phones/tablets, albeit a paid one; and a simpler web-based version of it.
+It is freely available for all the major desktop operating systems.
+In addition, there is a version for mobile phones/tablets, albeit a paid one, and a simpler web-based version.

 Some flat-Earthers claim that Stellarium is made using the flat Earth model.
-We can easily prove this wrong by using Stellarium to simulate how the Earth appears from the surface of the Moon:
+However, we can easily prove this wrong by using Stellarium to simulate how the Earth appears from the surface of the Moon:

 - Find the Moon: Ctrl-F, type “moon”, Enter